afontainec/chinchay-docs/docs/models/delete.md

 ## delete

-So lets get into it, here are some examples on how to define what should be deleted:
+So let's get into it, here are some examples on how to define what should be deleted:

 :::warning
   This is an irreversible action.
 Once deleted it can not be undone.